 This paper opens several avenues for future research.
-One direction is to examine how these normative layers develop and interact over time - whether exposure to certain institutional environments strengthens universalism as a social norm or narrows the gap between private and public commitments.
-Another is to investigate cross-cultural variation: do countries with weaker welfare states or different democratic institutions display the same pattern of within-individual divergence?
-Finally, future work could explore whether and how policy framings - emphasizing individual responsibility versus institutional provision - activate different normative layers and thereby shift behavior.
+One direction is to examine how these normative layers develop and interact over time-for example, whether exposure to certain institutional environments strengthens universalism as a social norm or narrows the gap between private and public commitments.
+Another is to investigate cross-cultural variation: do countries with weaker welfare states or different democratic institutions exhibit the same pattern of within-individual divergences?
+Finally, future work could explore whether policy framings-emphasizing individual versus collective responsibility-activate distinct normative layers and in turn shape individuals' behavior.